xAtishayx/Note-Taker/README.md

 2.FTP/Copy the contents of the zip to your newly created folder

-3.Enter folder: cd expressCart

 4.Install dependencies: npm install

-5.Start application: npm start
+5.Start application: node app.js --help